The Atheist Bible, CC-BY Fabian M. Suchanek

 in the Thomas Jefferson memorial in Washington DC, USA

-In the future, values might evolve further.
+We have seen that moral values have evolved considerable throughout history.
+In the future, values might evolve even further.
 It is possible, for example, that animal rights will become more prominent in the next decades.
 It is also possible that our understanding of intellectual property will be redefined in the light of digital media.
 Laws regarding marriage will likely evolve too.
 Many countries will likely become more open to same-sex relationships, and could in the future permit even other types of relationships.
 The death penalty may become completely outlawed.

 We might also have to deal with new inventions.
 What happens for example if we are able to grow animals in the lab?
 What happens if we can grow humans?
 How do we define the rights of a person who has been cloned from another person?
-What happens if robots become intelligent?
+What happens if robots become intelligent or even conscious?
 All of these questions show that moral frameworks will need to be developed continuously in order to keep up with the pace of change in society.

 Morality and Atheism